Shift Scheduler Blog

 The short version:

-• Use normal rules for preferences and goals.
+- Use High, Medium, or Low importance for preferences and goals.

-• If the roster does not match your expectation, adjust the rule order or add more specific rules.
+- If the roster does not match your expectation, adjust importance or add more specific rules.

 What Scheduling Rules Are